 Mother 1: No wonder you thought of having a third kid.

 It was my turn to make faces.

 Is it your luck or not to grow up with your grandparents is all up to you.
 But growing up with their grandparents or at least spending time with them never made a child ineligible.
 Why I came up with this topic all of a sudden?
-I saw the movie ‘Oru Mutthasi Gada’.
-Though the director did not grow up to the benchmark set by himself, the story line covered up for all the cons of depiction.
-Needless to say Rajini Chaney and Bhagyalakshmi stole the show and rocked the silver screen.
-There has been a surge of so called New Gen movies these days, wherein Grand parents were invisible.
+I saw the movie ‘Oru Muthashi Gadha’.
+Though the director did not grow up to the benchmark set himself, the storyline covered up all the cons of depiction.
+Needless to say, Rajini Chaney and Bhagyalakshmi stole the show and rocked the silver screen.
+There has been a surge of so-called New Gen movies these days, wherein Grandparents were invisible.
 So were parents, for that matter.

 The movie will force you to look back to your grandparents’ life and wishes.
-Creating a wishlist to your grandpamay not be an idea the comes to everyone’s mind nor teaching them the latest gadgets.
+Creating a wishlist for your grandpa may not be an idea that comes to everyone’s mind nor teaching them the latest gadgets.
 I could connect to the character of Leela since she reminded me of my granny in terms of smartness.
-She used to ride pillion on a two wheeler till she was 75.
+She used to ride a pillion on a two-wheeler till she was 75.
 Yes, we get old but they don’t.

-Next time you see your child being fed on chocolate or any other restricted items please don’t prevent.
-These tiny naughtiness are all part of life and will let them live young forever.
-I wouldn’t count myslef as a good grandchild but I am sure my kids will be.
+Next time you see your child being fed chocolate or any other restricted items please don’t prevent it.
+This tiny naughtiness is all part of life and will let them live young forever.
+I wouldn’t count myself as a good grandchild but I am sure my kids will be.

-I dedicate this post to Balakrishnan Nair, Rema, Anilkumar and Geetha four wonderful grandparents .
+I dedicate this post and Oru Muthashi Gadha to Balakrishnan Nair, Rema, Anilkumar, and Geetha four wonderful grandparents.